nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+ConTActs shows an error message.

       Use case resumes at step 2.

-**Use case: View contacts**
+**UC03: View contacts**

 **MSS**

 1. User requests to list persons with parameters e.g. number of contacts, reset sorting order
-2. AddressBook displays the list of persons
+2. ConTActs displays the list of persons

     Use case ends.